mediafellows/mediafellows.github.io/collections/_news/20250304_mediafellows-Android-FireTV_Press_Release.md

           <br>
           <p>{{ page.description }}</p>
           <p>
-Available in both custom and white-label formats, MediaStore’s mobile and TV apps are already available in Apple’s App Store and have now extended their reach to <a target="blank" href="https://play.google.com/store/apps/details?id=com.mediafellows.mediastore">Google Play</a> and <a target="blank" href="https://www.amazon.com/mediafellows-MediaStore-Generic-App/dp/B0DQXTT9ND">Amazon Fire TV</a> for all new and existing MediaStore customers using the latest version of the platform.
+Available in both custom and white-label formats, MediaStore’s mobile and TV apps are already available in Apple’s App Store and have now extended their reach to <a target="_blank" href="https://play.google.com/store/apps/details?id=com.mediafellows.mediastore">Google Play</a> and <a target="_blank" href="https://www.amazon.com/mediafellows-MediaStore-Generic-App/dp/B0DQXTT9ND">Amazon Fire TV</a> for all new and existing MediaStore customers using the latest version of the platform.
         </p>
         <p>
-          <a target="blank" href="https://mediafellows.com/news/20240528_mediafellows-MediaStore-V3.0_Press_Release">Find out more about updating to MediaStore 3.0.</a>
+          <a target="_blank" href="https://mediafellows.com/news/20240528_mediafellows-MediaStore-V3.0_Press_Release">Find out more about updating to MediaStore 3.0.</a>
       </p>
         </div>
   </div>